Haiga/employee-report-manager/README.md

 # employee-report-manager

-Basic Django app for employee and report management for SSYS test
+Basic Django app for employee and report management for Ssys test

 Basic endpoints: